coolguazitech/graph-theory/README.md

 # graph-theory
-## will cover the following algorithms
+## will cover the following algorithms and related problems

 * BFS
 * DFS